Tappahannock, Virginia Car Accident Lawyer

 - Important car parts that separate from the vehicle and cause loss of control

-Injured parties who can establish that another person or entity breached a warranty or was negligent may be eligible to collect compensation for both economic and non-economic losses.
-For example, manufacturers and distributors can be held liable for injuries resulting from their failure to test a product, use of inferior materials, or failure to use reasonable care when assembling the parts.
+Injured parties who can establish that a negligent person or entity breached a warranty or duty of car may collect compensation for both economic and non-economic losses.
+For example, victims can hold manufacturers and distributors liable for injuries resulting from their failure to test a product, use of inferior materials, or failure to use reasonable care when assembling the parts.

+While the weather is one concern, other road hazards create dangerous driving situations.
 According to data published in The Washington Post, more than 50 percent of all fatal car crashes involve poor road conditions.
-These types of hazards range from crumbling asphalt and potholes to missing guardrails and dangerous shoulders.
-Other dangerous road conditions that are commonly involved in car accidents include:
+These hazards range from crumbling asphalt and potholes to missing guardrails and dangerous shoulders.
+Other dangerous road conditions that commonly contribute to car accidents include:

 - Dangerous curves